All Products

 MaxCompute supports built-in functions and user-defined functions (UDFs) for data development and analysis.
 You can create and use SQL functions based on your business requirements.
 For more information about built-in functions, see Built-in functions overview.
 For more information about UDFs, see MaxCompute UDF overview.
 The following examples describe how to use SQL functions.

-• built-in function: MaxCompute provides built-in functions that you can call directly.
-Based on the preceding examples of creating tables, inserting data, and querying data, the following sample command uses the dateadd function to change the values in the birth column based on a specified unit and interval:
+• Built-in functions: Built-in functions are functions that are provided by MaxCompute.
+You can call them directly.
+Based on the preceding examples of creating a table, inserting data, and querying data, the following sample command uses the dateadd function to modify the birth column by a specified unit and amount:

 SET odps.sql.allow.fullscan=true;